• Home

 About the Producer

-I moved to Colorado from Cleveland Ohio in 1991 and have lived in Aurora since 1995 with my wife Sue.
+I moved to Colorado from Cleveland Ohio in 1991 and live in the Denver area with my wife Sue.
 I started in broadcasting in 1999 with the creation of the public affairs radio program, Colorado Today, with Sue as co-host.
 The program was broadcast on AM 1430 KEZW radio through 2006.
-We presented weekly segments about living a healthy lifestyle with interviews featuring healthcare and lifestyle experts, government officials and community activists to share topics of interest to area families.
+We presented weekly segments on healthy lifestyle living with interviews featuring healthcare and lifestyle experts, government officials and community activists to share topics of interest to area families.
 Kaiser Permanente became our primary sponsor and gave us access to their healthcare professionals for interviews to inform the listener about maintaining good health through lifestyle choices.

 Among our many interview guests were the Secretaries of the US Dept of Health and Human Services (HHS); Donna Shalala (President Clinton), Tommy Thompson (President Bush 1st term), and Michael Leavitt (President Bush 2nd term).
 Colorado Governors; Bill Owens, Bill Ritter, and John Hickenlooper.
 US Senators; Wayne Allard, Mark Udall, and Ken Salazar.
 US Representatives; Bob Beaprez, Diana DeGette, and Tom Tancredo.
 Denver Mayor Welligton Webb and Aurora Mayor Ed Tauer.
 Health and wellness organizations and lifestyle experts from all over the country were valuable resources for the program.
 We also did remote broadcasts from area events that showcased healthy lifestyle resources.